Church Staff Salary Guide for 2026: How Much Do Pastors Make?

 - Pastors may opt out of Social Security and Medicare taxes, but only under strict religious objections, and they must apply within their first two years of ministry.

-On average, ordained pastors earn $5,000–$10,000 more annually than non-ordained staff, regardless of job title.
-This pay gap exists because ordination typically reflects theological education, experience, and formal recognition of a pastor's spiritual authority.
+Ordained pastors earn an average of $5,000–$10,000 more annually than non-ordained staff, regardless of job title.
+The pay gap exists because ordination typically reflects theological education, formal accountability, and recognized spiritual authority.

 This salary difference is most significant for: